 If the garment requires a complete clean, we recommend using our Wool/Oilskin Wash or pure soap.

-• Hand wash in luke warm water using our Didgeridoonas Oilskin/Wool Wash or a pure soap.
-Do not soak your Didgeridoona.
+- Hand wash in luke warm water using our Didgeridoonas Oilskin/Wool Wash or a pure soap.
+Do not soak your Didgeridoonas product.

-• Hose down any excess soap and air your coat.
-Air out
+- Hose down any excess soap and air out your item thoroughly.

 Please note, always store your oilskin product in a dry well ventilated area.
 Do not place in a cupboard or plastic bag for long periods of time, otherwise it will become mouldy.